Category Archives: Abstract Absurdist Otherness

 We made it through to Ohio and parked in a campground in the middle of the night.
 We were on the road the next day, looking at nothing but corn as we drove though Indiana, Illinois and Iowa.

-We slept in Nebraska and I got into a fight with Derry almost abandoning me in Nebraska when the van’s cassette player ate one of my tapes.
+We slept in Nebraska and I got into a fight with Perry almost abandoning me in Nebraska when the van’s cassette player ate one of my tapes.
 After that we made it to Utah, sleeping in Beaver.

 Then it was onto Southern California, getting a room in Alhambra after sitting in traffic for a few hours.
-In Canoga Park I found Derry’s family were nice, a little rough around the edges though.
+In Canoga Park I found Perry’s family were nice, a little rough around the edges though.

 We realized once we got there that everyone travels to Los Angeles to start all over again and we weren’t so special.
 It was a weird couple of weeks that also included a trip to Las Vegas were I lost all the money I had.